Hoenson

 Reverbs

 Valhalla is just great, what can I say.
-I sometimes use Endless Smile as a rising effect to create tension.
+I sometimes use Endless Smile for transitions.

 Saturation / distortion